obriencj/obriencj.github.io/source/_posts/2015-11-29-withscope-and-uggo-the-warrior.md

 yet another one of those odd-ball things that nobody will ever use, but which I've written for fun.
 It adds nestable lexical scopes, similar to the special form `let` from scheme.
 I'm still somewhat amazed that I could make such a feature work.
+I'd posted about this project before, but the first implementations were a bungling mess.
+It's significantly cleaner now.